 1) To apply for a tree removal permit, please visit the Planning Department at City Hall (Mon - Fri 8:00 am - 4:30 pm).
 See each permits requirements before applying to ensure you have all documents.
 Only complete applications will be accepted for review.

-4) Application approved or rejected
+4) The application will be approved or rejected

 5) Removal approval:

-a) Replacement plan must be in place
+a) Replacement tree plan must be in place

 b) Authorized Agent or Homeowner must come to City Hall to pay fees and securities as well as sign permit and conditions

 c) Replacement trees must be planted within 6 months of permit issuance.
-If project is a new home, final occupancy permit will not be issued until replacement trees are planted and approved.

 d) No less than 1 replacement tree shall be planted on the same lot as the trees that are cut or removed.
 If the lot cannot accommodate some or all of the required replacement trees, the city will accept cash-in-lieu of payment.